FabricationsHQ - Muirsically Speaking

 • Hey 'Banker', can you spare a dime?
 (February 2010)

-• Author Bios & Site Info
+• Author Bio & Site Info

 • Contact FabricationsHQ

-True Colours.
+True Colours

 Many years ago a friend and I were discussing our sporting affiliations - the teams we follow and the colours we wear.

-He reminded me of a comment that goes back generations, to a father telling his son “be very careful who you choose, it will be with you for the rest of your life.”
+He reminded me of a comment that goes back generations; a father telling his son to “be very careful who you choose, it will be with you for the rest of your life.”

 On October 31st 2010 I was sitting in Wembley Stadium, London, wearing the red and gold colours of the American Football team the San Francisco 49ers.

-Wembley is around 400 miles from my Prestwick home on the west coast of Scotland, but that's a walk to the end of my street compared to the 5000+ miles of travel required to get to the 49ers true home - but I've been lucky enough to make such trips on a number of occasions.
+Wembley is around 400 miles from my Prestwick home on the west coast of Scotland, but that's a walk to the end of my street compared to the 5000+ miles of travel required to get to the 49ers true home.

 But why?
 As a Scot, there must be more obvious sporting choices, surely?